 The required medicines are collected, collated, and delivered to the country in need, and to the specific authority requesting the medicines.

-NOTE: A full description of the WHO Guidelines and all the Australian guidelines for drug donations to developing countries can be accessed at:
+NOTE: Access the full description of the WHO Guidelines and all the Australian guidelines for drug donations to developing countries.

 Storing expired or medicines you no longer need in the house can be dangerous for numerous reasons.
 They may get into the wrong hands (e.g. young children or pets) and cause harm or poisoning, cause confusion to someone who is taking multiple medicines, or they may no longer be effective.

 Expiration dates exist on most medicine packaging, including prescription, over-the-counter and herbal / complementary supplements.
 Sometimes expiry dates may be located underneath labels, on the lid of bottles, or at the end of cream tubes.
 If you can’t find the expiration date, ask your pharmacist and they might be able to help.

 Yes.
 Once you return your medicines to the pharmacy, they are placed in the RUM bin which is stored in a secure area of the pharmacy, that is always supervised by a pharmacist.
 Once is full it is then incinerated by an Environment Protection Authority (EPA) accredited facility.
 Just as you trust a pharmacist with your personal information when you fill scripts, you can trust your pharmacist to protect your privacy when you dispose of your medicines.

 But if you are still concerned about your privacy, remove your medicines from the original packaging (on which the label is attached) and return just the medicines to the pharmacy for disposal in the RUM bin.

 There are many factors that contribute to the potency of medicines including active ingredients, presence of preservatives, temperature fluctuations, light, humidity, and other storage conditions.
 Best practice is to return any expired medicines to your pharmacy for safe disposal.